The Churches of Jesus Ministry in the Galilee

 Aerial view of Capernaum, Town of Jesus, Galilee, Israel.
 Photo credit: © Shutterstock

-This Greek Orthodox Church is located on the southeastern edge of what would have been the Roman village of Capernaum; the church is dedicated to the seven apostles named in the Gospel of John.
+The Greek Orthodox Church of the Apostles is located on the southeastern edge of what would have been the Roman village of Capernaum; the church is dedicated to the seven apostles named in the Gospel of John.
 The church was completed in 1931 on the site where the village of Capernaum was relocated following an earthquake in 746 AD.
 The picturesque church has a white exterior with bright red onion domes.
 Within the church, almost every surface is covered with intricate and colorful murals.

 Church of the Beatitudes